normalian/azure-content/articles/application-insights/app-insights-java-collectd.md

 Configure other [collectd plugins](https://collectd.org/wiki/index.php/Table_of_Plugins), which can collect a variety of data from different sources.

 Restart collectd according to its [manual](https://collectd.org/wiki/index.php/First_steps).

+> [AZURE.TIP] If SELinux setting is enable, an error may occur caused by "permission denied"

 ## View the data in Application Insights